cnap-cobre/synapse/docs/source/developer_docs/getting_started/dependencies.rst

 Docker for Mac requires OS X El Capitan 10.11 or newer with Intel hardware support for MMU virtualization (2010 or newer).
-If your system does not satisfy these requirements, you can install Docker Toolbox.
+If your system does not satisfy these requirements, you can install Docker Toolbox or simply spin up a VM and then run Docker inside of that.